+By the end of this program, students will be able to ...
 Determine theories of individual and family development across the lifespan.
 Describe factors that affect human development, functioning, and behavior.

-CAREER DEVELOPMENT
+CAREER DEVELOPMENT By the end of this program, students will be able to ...

 Analyze theories and models of career development related to counseling.
 Describe strategies for career development program planning and implementation.
 Identify approaches for conceptualizing the interrelationships among work, relationships, and mental well-being.